GEO Week 2019 launches new investments and partnerships to boost the economic impact of Earth observations

 The Pacific Community (SPC) announced a new partnership to better understand the best way to harness EO technology for the Pacific region, working with partners in the region.
 A detailed needs analysis was announced at GEO Week, which will be led by SPC’s Geoscience, Energy and Maritime Division alongside Pacific member countries, territories, partners, users and technical specialists.

-Engaging the Pacific at GEO Week 19 builds on recent engagement activities including a two-day consultation workshop in Brisbane in 2018 that brought 75 delegates together, including representatives from 22 PICTs, as well as key Council of Regional Organisations in the Pacific (CROP) agencies.
+Engaging the Pacific at GEO Week 19 builds on recent engagement activities including a two-day consultation workshop in Brisbane in 2018 that brought 75 delegates together, including representatives from 22 PICTs, as well as key Council of Regional Organizations in the Pacific (CROP) agencies.
 Read their newly launched report, An Earth Observation Platform to Support Pacific Island Nations.

 China announces open data sharing from Gaofen satellites – At the opening of the GEO Week 2019 Plenary, China as the GEO 2020 Lead Co-Chair, made an announcement on open sharing of Gaofen data.